fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 EPoD’s vision is a world where evidence drives continuous improvement in states, systems, and societies for better lives.
 They believe the best way to foster economic development is to work directly with those who make decisions and implement policy.
 EPoD engages with policy actors through 1) Rigorous, on-the-ground embedded research and 2) Innovative, evidence-driven capacity building.

-Contact: Eve Margolis (Program Manager)
+Contact: Eve Margolis (Senior Program Manager, CID)

 GROWTH LAB